CAF Benefits in France – 10 Things You Need to Know

 1. What is the CAF?

 The CAF stands for ‘Caisse des Allocations Familiales’ and it is the government body that helps families by offering different services and benefits going from early childhood, crèche, halte garderies, education, holidays, family allowances, pregnancy benefits & housing benefits.
-Many of these benefits are revenue tested, some are not.
+Many of these benefits are revenue tested; some are not.
+If you are resident in France, especially if you have children or have a low household income, there is a good chance that you will be eligible for some kind of support.

 2. How can I contact the CAF?

-The best way to get general information is via their main website www.caf.fr which gives lots of really good detailed facts.
-You can also simulate your situation before you start a process to see if you would have access to the benefit and download all the application forms.
-Unfortunately, although the information is great, it’s all in French so make sure you have your google translate page open or ask for help!
-You can also find the application forms.
-The CAF can be found in most towns and they have smaller opening times for villages.
+The best way to get general information is via their main website here which has a comprehensive guide to all the available benefits and eligibility criteria.
+You can also simulate your situation before you start the process to see if you are eligible, and download all the necessary application forms.
+Unfortunately, although the information is great, it’s all in French so make sure you have your Google translate page open or ask for help!
+The CAF can be found in most towns and they often have smaller branches with limited opening hours in villages.

 • Services for young children (PAJE)